arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/async/README.md

 #### effect

-Similar to `MonadDefer`'s `invoke`, this constructor takes a single suspended function and optionally the `CoroutineContext` it has to be run on.
+Similar to `MonadDefer`'s `delay`, this constructor takes a single suspended function and optionally the `CoroutineContext` it has to be run on.

 ```kotlin
 IO.async().run {